Improbable-AI/airobot/docker/README.md

 ```

 ## Pulling the Pre-Built Images
-The image is set up with CUDA 10.1, cuDNN 7.6, and PyTorch 1.3 installed (```airobot-cuda-dev```)
+The image is set up with CUDA 11.4, and PyTorch 1.10 installed.
 ```
-docker pull anthonysimeonov/airobot-cuda-dev:latest
+docker pull improbableailab/ur5e-ros:kinetic-cuda
 ```